What the incoming Tasmanian Planning Scheme means for Kingborough residents

 As part of the process Kingborough Council is required to prepare its own LPS for approval by the Tasmanian Planning Commission (the Commission).
 Preparation of the LPS includes strategically considering the application of zoning and code overlays for the municipality.
 The decision making is guided by the existing planning controls under the current Planning Scheme in addition to the direction of the new State Planning Provisions (SPPs).

 The process that each Council must undertake is detailed on the Tasmanian Planning Commission website (external link), but as a simple guide, it involves the preparation of the Local Planning Schedules for endorsement at a Council Meeting.
 The Council endorsed LPS and maps are then sent to the Commission for consideration (see below for ‘Council adopted version of draft LPS’).

-Once the draft Kingborough LPS is reviewed by the TPC to ensure it meets all of the legislative requirements under the Land Use Planning and Approvals Act 1993 and Council receives notification that the legislative process has been satisfied, the TPC will direct Council to carry out public consultation.
+Once the draft Kingborough LPS is reviewed by the Commission to make sure it meets all of the legislative requirements under the Act, the Commission will direct Council to commence the public consultation process.

 The public consultation will be open for 60 days, and the dates will be specified by the Commission.

 Council will advertise the dates for consultation through:

 - Articles in the Kingborough Chronicle and Kingston and Channel Classifieds

 We also aim to organise information sessions to help people understand the new scheme.

 Members of the public will be able to view the draft scheme during the consultation period on the iView website (a link will be provided through the Kingborough website).
 Members of the public will be invited to make submissions to Council.
 Please note that submissions will not be considered until the consultation period opens.

 Following the consultation period, the Commission is likely to hold hearings to consider the submissions to the Scheme.
 This may result in further iterations of the draft Scheme, which would then be re-advertised.